Jeimer Candelario Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Reds pitching staff ranks 17th in the league.

-- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.99).
+- The Reds' 4.95 team ERA ranks 27th among all MLB pitching staffs.

-- The Reds give up the fifth-most home runs in baseball (114 total, 1.4 per game).
+- Reds pitchers combine to give up 115 total home runs at a rate of 1.4 per game (fourth-most in the league).

+- Kennedy makes his first start of the season for the Reds.

+- It's the season debut and his first appearance in more than a year for the 28-year-old righty.

 © 2023 Data Skrive.
 All rights reserved.